AO-StreetArt/CLyman/README.md

 ## Dependency Resolution

+You will need RapidJSON which can be found [here] (https://github.com/miloyip/rapidjson), and the Google Protocol Buffer C++ API, which can be found [here](https://developers.google.com/protocol-buffers)

-This service depends on Eigen, a C++ Linear Algebra library.
+This service also depends on Eigen, a C++ Linear Algebra library.
 This can be downloaded from the [Eigen] (http://eigen.tuxfamily.org/index.php?title=Main_Page) site.

 Next, you will need Zero MQ which can be found [here] (http://zeromq.org/intro:get-the-software).
 Be sure to get the [C++ Drivers] (https://github.com/zeromq/cppzmq) in addition to the software.

-You will also need RapidJSON which can be found [here] (https://github.com/miloyip/rapidjson)

 For logging, we use log4cpp, which can be found [here] (http://log4cpp.sourceforge.net/)